 The Aftermath: Chaos, Succession, and an Uncertain Future

 The immediate consequence of El Mencho's death was predictable to anyone familiar with cartel dynamics: a paroxysm of violence.
 Within hours of the operation, CJNG cells across the country activated, burning vehicles, blockading highways, attacking National Guard checkpoints, and broadcasting threats on social media.
 At least 25 members of the National Guard were killed in six separate ambushes in Jalisco alone.
-Puerto Vallarta, a major international tourist hub, saw its airport temporarily suspend operations.
-Schools and universities across Guadalajara shuttered.

 What the Heart Breaks That Power Cannot